tuftsdatalab/tuftsWorkshops/docs/2024_workshops/cas12aAlphaFold2_sp24/03_Vizualize_predicted_structure_with_PYMOL.md

 ![](images/pymolOverview.png)

 - Here we see that PyMOL takes either the PDB ID or a PDB file and creates a vizualization for us to examine.
-If you have not done so already please [download PyMOL](https://access.tufts.edu/pymol){:target="_blank" rel="noopener"} and open the app.
+If you have not done so already please [download PyMOL](https://access.tufts.edu/pymol) and open the app.
 You should see a window like the follwing:

 ![](images/pymolSession.png)